Towards Black-Box Membership Inference Attack for Diffusion Models: Datasets, Models and Hyperparameters

-For the Stable Diffusion experiments, we use the original Stable Diffusion model, i.e., stable-diffusion-v1-5 provided by Huggingface, without further fine-tuning or modifications.
-We follow the experimental setup of~\cite{duan2023diffusion, kong2023efficient}, using an image generation step of $T=1000$ and a sampling interval of $k = 10$.
-We use the LAION-5B dataset~\cite{schuhmann2022laion} as the member set and COCO2017-val~\cite{lin2014microsoft} as the non-member set.
+For the Stable Diffusion experiments, we use the original Stable Diffusion model, i.e., stable-diffusion-v1-4 provided by Huggingface, without further fine-tuning or modifications.
+We follow the experimental setup of~\citep{duan2023diffusion, kong2023efficient}, using an image generation step of $T=1000$ and a sampling interval of $k = 10$.
+We use the LAION-5B dataset~\citep{schuhmann2022laion} as the member set and COCO2017-val~\citep{lin2014microsoft} as the non-member set.
 We randomly select 2500 images from each dataset.
-We test two scenarios: knowing the ground truth text, denoted as Laion5 vs. COCO; and generating text through BLIP~\cite{li2022blip}, denoted as Laion5 BLIP vs. COCO.
-For the new dataset, we randomly generated 500 images using DALL-E 3, with prompts derived from the captions associated with each image in LAION-5.
-This dataset serves as the non-member set, while the corresponding 500 images from LAION-5 serve as the member set.
+We test two scenarios: knowing the ground truth text, denoted as Laion; and generating text through BLIP~\citep{li2022blip}, denoted as Laion with BLIP.

-We use the hyperparameters from the papers~\cite{duan2023diffusion, kong2023efficient} to run the baseline methods.
-For our algorithms \method \; and \method+, we fix the diffusion step at $t = 10$ to call the variation API and directly use the SSIM metric~\cite{wang2004image} to measure the differences between two images.
+We use the hyperparameters from the papers~\citep{duan2023diffusion, kong2023efficient} to run the baseline methods.
+For our algorithms \method, we fix the diffusion step at $t = 10$ to call the variation API and directly use the SSIM metric~\citep{wang2004image} to measure the differences between two images.
 Other hyperparameters remain the same as in the baseline methods.